adbar/htmldate/docs/index.rst

 Features
 --------

-*htmldate* finds original and updated publication dates of web pages using a combination of tree traversal, common structural patterns, text-based heuristics and robust date extraction.
-All the steps needed from web page download to HTML parsing, including scraping and textual analysis are handled.
-URLs, HTML files or HTML trees are given as input, the library outputs a date string in the desired format.

-*htmldate* provides following ways to date a HTML document:
+The library uses a combination of tree traversal, common structural patterns, text-based heuristics and robust date extraction.
+It provides following ways to date a HTML document:

 1. **Markup in header**: common patterns are used to identify relevant elements (e.g. ``link`` and ``meta`` elements) including `Open Graph protocol <http://ogp.me/>`_ attributes and a large number of CMS idiosyncracies
 2. **HTML code**: The whole document is then searched for structural markers: ``abbr``/``time`` elements and a series of attributes (e.g. ``postmetadata``)
 3. **Bare HTML content**: A series of heuristics is run on text and markup:

   1. in ``fast`` mode the HTML page is cleaned and precise patterns are targeted
-  2. in ``extensive`` mode date expressions are collected and the best one is chosen based on a disambiguation algorithm
+  2. in ``extensive`` mode all potential dates are collected and disambiguation algorithm determines the best one

-The module then returns a date if a valid cue could be found in the document, per default the updated date w.r.t. the original publishing statement.
+The module returns a date if a valid cue could be found in the document, corresponding to either the last update (default) or the original publishing statement.
 The output string defaults to `ISO 8601 YMD format <https://en.wikipedia.org/wiki/ISO_8601>`_.

 -  Should be compatible with all common versions of Python 3 (see tests and coverage)
--  Safety belt included, the output is thouroughly verified with respect to its plausibility and adequateness
+-  Safety belt included, utput thouroughly verified in terms of plausibility and adequateness
 -  Designed to be computationally efficient and used in production on millions of documents
--  Handles batch processing of a list of URLs
+-  Batch processing of a list of URLs
 -  Switch between original and updated date

-The library currently focuses on texts written in English or German.

 Installation